Could a Dash Cam Help Protect You and Your Property?

 Dash cams can be extremely useful for hit-and-run accidents.
 The footage can help the driver prove to their insurer that they were involved in a two-vehicle accident, which is a fact sometimes called into question by skeptical insurers.
 Additionally, the footage can help the driver learn the identity of the other driver, or at the least, the make and model of the vehicle.

-If you’ve been hurt in a crash in New York, find out if you have a right to seek money damages for your injuries by contacting the dedicated and seasoned personal injury lawyers at the Hudson Valley offices of Ingber & Provost at 845-733-2720, with locations in Poughkeepsie, Bloomingburg, and Pine Bush.
+If you’ve been hurt in a crash in New York, find out if you have a right to seek money damages for your injuries by contacting the dedicated and seasoned personal injury lawyers at the Hudson Valley offices of Ingber & Provost at 845-733-2720, with locations in Poughkeepsie, Bloomingburg, and Melville.